Basic Algorithm Templates

 3 Shortest Path

-The time complexity is O(n^2+m), n represents the number of vertices, m represents the number of edges
+—— Template Problem AcWing 849.
+Dijkstra Shortest Path I Time complexity is O(n2+m), n represents the number of points, m represents the number of edges

 1